Early Doors: Watch the final episode of the season ahead of Southampton's game against Arsenal | Southampton FC | News

-The final Early Doors episode of the season airs this Sunday morning from 8am, with Matt Le Tissier and Tom Deacon bringing you a bumper show ahead of the last game of the 2024/25 campaign.

-Saints fan and TV presenter Ed Chamberlin is this week’s special guest, joining the guys in The Dell pub to reflect on some of his best memories of following the club and also from his incredible broadcasting career.
+Saints fan and TV presenter Ed Chamberlin is this week’s special guest, joining hosts Tom Deacon and Matt Le Tissier to reflect on some of his best memories from broadcasting and following the club.

+Matt and Tom also venture out of St Mary’s and on board the incredible P&O Cruises ship Iona for a huge edition of the P&O Cruises Concourse Challenge.

-There’s also the big climax of Taking On Le Tiss, as Matt and the fans go head-to-head in a winner-takes-all showdown after heading into the final episode with the series score tied.
+Elsewhere, there's the big climax of Taking On Le Tiss, as Matt and the fans go head-to-head in a winner-takes-all showdown.

-As it’s Arsenal at home on the last day of the season, there is only one game we can look back on in The Vault, with Matt recounting THAT iconic goal in the final, emotional game at The Dell.
+And, as it’s Arsenal at home on the last day of the season, Matt recounts his iconic goal in the final, emotional game at The Dell as part of this week's edition of The Vault.

-And Matt and Tom also venture out of St Mary’s and on board the incredible P&O Cruises ship Iona for a huge edition of the P&O Cruises Concourse Challenge.

-So tune in and kick-off your final matchday of the season with some light-hearted entertainment, with Early Doors available from 8am this Sunday on the following channels:
+So tune in and kick-off your final matchday of the season with some light-hearted entertainment, with Early Doors available to watch now on the following channels:

 YouTube | Facebook | App